The Bankrate promise

 Ink Business Cash® Credit Card: Best for businesses

-Sign up for the Ink Business Cash® Credit Card to earn 5 percent back on up to $25,000 spent in combined purchases at office supply stores or on internet, cable and phone services each year, 2 percent cash back on the first $25,000 spent each year at gas stations and restaurants and 1 percent back on other purchases.
+Sign up for the Ink Business Cash® Credit Card to earn 5 percent back on up to $25,000 spent in combined purchases at office supply stores or on internet, cable and phone services each account anniversary year, 2 percent cash back on the first $25,000 spent each year at gas stations and restaurants each account anniversary year and 1 percent back on other purchases.
 You can also earn $750 in bonus cash back when you sign up and spend $7,500 within three months of account opening.
 This card doesn’t have an annual fee.

-Why this card is ideal for gift cards: Use this card for gift card purchases made at office supply stores in order to earn 5 percent back on up to $25,000 spent each cardmember year.
+Why this card is ideal for gift cards: Use this card for gift card purchases made at office supply stores in order to earn 5 percent back on up to $25,000 spent each account anniversary year.

 Costco Anywhere Visa® Card by Citi: Best for gas stations

-The Costco Anywhere Visa® Card by Citi doesn’t charge an annual fee, yet you’ll earn 4 percent back on the first $7,000 you spend on eligible gas purchases each year (then 1 percent back), 3 percent back on restaurants and eligible travel purchases, 2 percent back at Costco and on Costco.com and 1 percent back on other purchases.
+The Costco Anywhere Visa® Card by Citi doesn’t charge an annual fee when you have a Costco membership ($60), yet you’ll earn 4 percent back on the first $7,000 you spend at eligible gas stations each year (then 1 percent back), 3 percent back on restaurants and eligible travel purchases, 2 percent back at Costco and on Costco.com and 1 percent back on other purchases.
 You do need to be a paid Costco member to qualify.

 Why this card is ideal for gift cards: This card lets you earn 4 percent back on gift cards purchased at gas stations, up to annual limits.
 Costco.com and Costco stores also offer a broad selection of gift cards you could earn 2 percent back on, including gift cards offered at a discounted rate.